Shilpa Shinde Says Dipika Kakar Copied Her; Reveals Why Bigg Boss 12 Didn’t Work!

 Is Colors Using Shilpa For Bigg Boss 13 Promotion?

-This tweet created fight among Dipika and Shilpa's fans as they took their respective idols' side.
+This tweet created a fight among Dipika and Shilpa's fans as they took their respective idols' side.
 A few fans even felt that Colors was using Shilpa Shinde to promote Bigg Boss 13.

 Shilpa Shinde Says…